Why Group Study Is Effective for UCAT Preparation

 Try to have 'strong opinions, weakly held'

-Debates tend to generate the most accurate and constructive outcomes when those participating make a strong case for their point of view while remaining open to others’ perspectives.
-Such debates help most for UCAT Situational Judgement, but can also help for other subtests such as UCAT Decision Making and UCAT Quantitative Reasoning, where you could argue the quickest and most efficient way of arriving at the answer.
+Debates tend to generate the most accurate and constructive outcomes when those participating make a strong case for their point of view while remaining open to others' perspectives.
+Such debates are most helpful for UCAT Situational Judgement, but can also help for other subtests such as UCAT Decision Making and UCAT Quantitative Reasoning, where you could argue the quickest and most efficient way of arriving at the answer.

-In summary, group study is an effective and often under-rated UCAT preparation strategy.
+In summary, group study is an effective and often underrated UCAT preparation strategy.
 Give it a go!